gordon-cs/gordon-360-api/docs/Database.md

 ### Updating context tables (_new columns, tables, procedures..._)

-SQL Table models are handled in `360api` by Entity Framework Power Tools (`efpt`).
-To script in new tables do the following:
+Entity Framework 6 Power Tools are design-time utilities used in Visual Studio when working with the code-first development approach.
+As you know, the code-first approach does not support visual designer for the Entity Framework model.
+These power tools allow you to generate designer, XML and DDL SQL for your entities.
+In order to utilize this extension:

 0) This _might_ need to be done: On to the top tab of Visual Studio
    - click `tools` -> `Connect to Database...`.